18F/ED-API-Program/deliverables/github-guidance.md

 # Using GitHub

 These are the requirements to join our GitHub organization.
-None are optional, and everyone on staff _must_ have a GitHub account.
+None are optional, and everyone on staff who uses GitHub for work should follow them and be a member of our GitHub organization.

 ## Creating and customizing an account